San Diego Marijuana Lawyer

 - Length of visitors stay

-Don't let the prosecution have the upper hand, contact an experienced criminal defense attorney as soon as you are arrested!
-At Monder Law group we know the best defense is a good offense and will immediately begin mitigating the circumstantial evidence against you.
+Don’t let the prosecution have the upper hand, contact an experienced criminal defense attorney as soon as you are arrested!
+At Monder Law Group we know the best defense is a good offense and will immediately begin mitigating the circumstantial evidence against you.

 Marijuana Possession Charge Expunged

-If you have been convicted of a marijuana charge, then it is important to contact an experienced criminal defense attorney in San Diego that will file an expungement with the court where the conviction exists.
+If you have been convicted of a marijuana charge, then it is important to contact an experienced criminal attorney in San Diego that will file an expungement with the court where the conviction exists.
 Many of these cases will be dismissed from persistent negotiation in attempting to get you into a drug treatment program.
 Upon successful completion of the program, the court will be inclined to dismiss the case.
 However, when you do not complete the drug treatment program and the judge does not allow you to be re-assigned to the program, then the next best option is to expunge the conviction from your record.
-At Monder Law Group we have ample experience dealing with expungements and will be able to clear you criminal record.
+At Monder Law Group we have ample experience dealing with expungements and will be able to clear your criminal record.

-Cultivation of Marijuana
+Cultivation of Marijuana in San Diego

 Cultivation is another type of charge that is also considered a felony under Health and Safety Code 11358.
 People that are growing marijuana for their own cooperatives may be charged with a criminal offense even if you are a medical marijuana patient growing for your own personal use as well.
 You will always be given a diversion program under Penal Code 1000 or Proposition 36 as long as there is no intent to sell.
 It is important to hire an experienced criminal defense attorney that knows the ins and outs of how cooperatives work.
 It is important to explain to the prosecution that all marijuana is cultivated for the cooperative on a donation basis for all the patients.

-Transportation of Marijuana
+Transportation of Marijuana in San Diego

 This is a more serious crime than simple possession of marijuana.
 This crime is considered a felony under Health and Safety Code 11360.
 However, the difference in these two charges is that the prosecution has to prove your intent to sell in a transportation charge.
-This means through text messages sent or received from your phone discussing money or circumstantial evidence of items that suggests transportation.
+This means through text messages sent or received from your phone discussing money or circumstantial evidence of items that suggest transportation.
 This could be wrapped or concealed packages or bundles of marijuana.
 Anything that would lead a reasonable person to believe that the marijuana found could not be used for personal use.
-Often these charges are brought based on the findings of an ongoing sting operation conducted by the Drug Enforcement Administration or other local narcotic task forces.
+Often these charges are brought based on the findings of an ongoing sting operation conducted by the Drug Enforcement Administration or other local narcotics task forces.

-Driving With Marijuana
+Driving With Marijuana in San Diego

 - If you are driving around with marijuana, it is critical you have a valid doctor’s recommendation on your person along with a California identification card through the Department of Health Services.